Z-P-J/MobileInteractiveClass/web/assets/global/plugins/amcharts/amstockcharts/plugins/export/README.md

 ## Description

-This plugin adds export capabilities to all amCharts products - charts and maps.
+This plugin adds exportBean capabilities to all amCharts products - charts and maps.

 It allows annotating and exporting chart or related data to various bitmap, vector, document or data formats, such as PNG, JPG, PDF, SVG, JSON, XLSX and